 The crew food team for during the festival feeds all the volunteers onsite - up to 400 people per meal!
 You’ll be part of a team that chops veg, washes pots, serves food and feeds the fire for our hot water system.
 All the food is organic, vegan and mostly wheat free.

 If you are on the team during the 5-day event, you’ll work 5 shifts of 6 hours, which includes a 30 min check in before the shift, and a 30 min check out afterwards, one each day of the festival.
 Shifts rotate through morning, afternoon and evening, with at least one 24 hour period off during the festival.
 If you’re a very early riser, there is a chance to work on a smaller team, doing the breakfast shift each day.
-There is also a split shift available, serving lunch and dinner each day.
+There is also a split shift available, serving lunch and dinner each day, or washing up volunteers dishes after each meal.
 It may be good for those of you who like to work in short bursts!
-We are looking for cooks, shift managers and general kitchen assistants - please let us know about your skills when you apply.
+For the Weekender there will be a similar pattern over the 3 days.

 As well as kitchen tasks, you’ll be able to take advantage of all the festival has to offer, from yoga to dance to singing, to sitting round the fire, to listening to dharma talks and taking part in ritual.
 We recommend the opening and closing ceremonies, and the big ritual on Saturday night - there’s usually lots of fire!
 By volunteering with Buddhafield you’re becoming part of the community, and as well as contributing practically to the smooth running of the festival, you’re also helping create the warm generous space that Buddhafield is known for.